brentd09/AZ040Labs/PowerShell-Lab-08.md

     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
-    # The remote command will have the follow differences:
+    # The remote command will have the following differences:
     # The TypeName will specify that it is Deserialized
-    # The methods that appeared in step 1 will be missing from the remote command in step 2
+    # The methods that appeared in Step 1 will be missing from the remote command in Step 2
     ```
     </Strong></details>